oussemamansouri/CSS-Challenges/Challenge 27 Responsive Design with CSS Media Queries/Description27.md

-# Challenge: Responsive Design with CSS Media Queries
+# Challenge 27: Responsive Design with CSS Media Queries

 In this challenge, you'll create a responsive web page that adjusts its layout and styles based on the width of the viewport.
 The goal is to practice using CSS media queries to create a responsive design.